 Wrap-Up:

 While some folks like to give the EU a hard time for regulations, we’ve seen time and time again that these regulations are mostly doing good things for technology and sports tech.
 Sure, some of the new EU regulations on encrypted wireless connection requirements are probably a bit misguided in their application for certain areas (including reducing features that users actually like), but many of the user serviceability pieces are awesome for consumers.
-I’ll take a 80-90% win rate in this case.
+I’ll take an 80-90% win rate in this case.

-We don’t of course know what Garmin’s battery cost/price will be, though, if the tech world at large does what they normally do, there would at worst be some random 3rd party battery provider option for a reasonable price.
+We don’t, of course, know what Garmin’s battery cost/price will be, though, if the tech world at large does what they normally do, there would, at worst, be some random 3rd party battery provider option for a reasonable price.
 The number of crazy unique batteries that you can find on Amazon from 3rd party companies for all manner of older devices always astounds me.

 With that – thanks for reading!

-Otherwise, perhaps consider using the below link if shopping on Amazon.
-As an Amazon Associate, I earn from qualifying purchases.
+If you're shopping for the Garmin Edge 550 or Garmin Edge 850 or any other accessory items, please consider using the affiliate links below!
+As an Amazon Associate I earn from qualifying purchases.
 It doesn’t cost you anything extra, but your purchases help support this website a lot.
-It could simply be buying toilet paper, or this pizza oven we use and love.

 If both T3 and T4 fit, always take the larger one.